department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - hazardous: use "harmful" or "toxic."
 - hazardous exposure: defined as contact with harmful chemicals or other hazardous materials.
 - health care: Two words, never hyphenated as a compound adjective, e.g., “health care system.”
 Do not capitalize unless it is part of the official name of a VA medical center.
 In addition, defer to the hospital’s official name, which may have health care as one word versus two words.
-- health problems: use "illnesses and injuries (also known as conditions)"
+- health problems: Use "illnesses and injuries (also known as conditions)." **[@Beth, Danielle - pls cf entry on "physical or mental disorder" which calls for defining it as a "health problem...."
+Not sure I uderstand rationale of avoiding "health problem" phrase in some instances.]**
-- hospitalization: use "hospital care."
+- hospitalization: Use "hospital care."
 - home loan: Do not use a hyphen when in the form of an adjective. ("home loan benefits").
 - Homeless or at risk of becoming homeless.
-- How it works (This section is sentence capped and is *not* followed by a colon).
+- How it works: This section is sentence capped and is *not* followed by a colon. **[@Beth, Danielle - not sure meaning?
+Also, as we move to sentence capitalization in general, we won't need to call out exceptions.
+Maybe removing okay?]**

 ### I